Divorce & Family Law FAQs Committed to Protecting Your Interests

 While minor violations of child custody and visitation orders are likely to result in little to no consequences, severe situations can lead to altered custody or visitation schedules.
 Repeat offenders could potentially lose custody.

-7. How Is Child Support Determined?
+7. How Child Support Is Calculated

 The state looks at the needs of the child and the ability of the parents to meet those needs when determining child support.
 This number also increases if there is more than one child and if the spouse providing the child support makes more money.
 Factors such as health care expenses, child care expenses, special needs, and the amount of time the child spends with each parent also plays a role.